bertankofon/agent-commerce/README.md

 # Agent Commerce 🤖💰

-An autonomous AI agent-based trading and negotiation system built with blockchain technology.
+An autonomous AI agent-based trading and negotiation system with pixel marketplace built on blockchain technology.

 ## Overview